lmucs/chuzr/analyzer/README.md

   * Users who have signed up over a period of time
   * Votes placed over a period of time
   * User who place votes

-  * Categories of users(demographics) related to categories of products
+  * Categories of users(demographics) related to categories of products --(partially implemented on very basic/hacked together level, see chord chart)
+  * Categories of products heirarchy and their rating --(also partially implemented, circle pack)
   * Categories of users who vote most
   * Quantity of categories of users and products on site
+  * Product rating by price?
+  * product ratings vs sales?
+  * user member peroid vs number of votes?